leaonline/leaonline-teacher/README.md

    It is possible to reference multiple issues with a single PR as long as it's made clear, which issues are solved by which parts of the PR.
 Try to avoid to solve multiple issues with a single commit.

-   Pull request that have merge conflicts, failed the linter, failed the tests or miss tests for new features / bigger changes will not get into review phase.
+   Pull requests that have merge conflicts, failed the linter, failed the tests or miss tests for new features / bigger changes will not get into review phase.
 They will also be tagged with the `fixes required` label.

    Work-in-progress pull requests are encouraged and you should tag them with the `work in progress` label